 Ewing sarcoma (ES) is a rare type of cancer affecting the bones or the soft tissues surrounding the bones.
-This type of cancer has a tendency to spread quickly, which can affect survival rates.
+The 5-year survival rate for people who receive an early diagnosis, before cancer spreads, is 82%.

 ES most often affects children and young adults, though it can also develop in older individuals.
 A person’s age at diagnosis may play a role in their prognosis.

 This article outlines ES survival rates among adults and children and lists factors that can affect an individual’s prognosis.
 We also provide information on ES symptoms, treatment options, and recurrence rates and discuss the overall outlook for people living with the disease.

 Sex and gender exist on spectrums.
 This article will use the terms “male,” “female,” or both to refer to sex assigned at birth.
 Click here to learn more.

 ES is a rare form of cancer, affecting

 There are conflicting reports regarding whether the survival rate for ES is worse for adults than for children.
 A 2018 study of 397 participants with ES found that people over the age of 18 had a significantly lower survival rate compared to younger individuals.

 However, a small 2017 study found that adults with ES who received chemotherapy combined with either surgery or radiation therapy had survival rates similar to those of children with ES.
 This suggests that aggressive, multi-pronged treatment appears to improve ES survival rates in adults.